GoogleCloudPlatform/bank-of-anthos/src/frontend/README.md

 - `DEFAULT_PASSWORD`
   - a string to pre-populate the "password" field.
 Optional
 -  `BANK_NAME`
   - a string that will be shown in the navbar to indicate the name of the bank.
-Optional
+Optional, defaults to `Bank of Anthos`
+-  `CYMBAL_LOGO`
+  - boolean, set to `true` to toggle the CymbalBank logo and name.
+Defaults to `false`.

 - ConfigMap `environment-config`:
   - `LOCAL_ROUTING_NUM`